 Possession of Marijuana

 Despite the recent passage of marijuana decriminalization, police officers still make thousands of arrests for the illegal drug each year.
 In 2007 alone, Maryland police arrested 25,000 for marijuana related offenses.
 Most of these arrests were for simple possession.
 Our state might not have the strictest marijuana laws in the country, and as of October 2014 small amounts were decriminalized, but it still sends a large number of defendants to jail for possessing pot.
 Punishments for person convicted of possession will vary in different jurisdictions throughout the state.
-The current maximum penalty for simple possession of is one year in jail for over 10 grams, and while it is uncommon for a defendant to be sentenced to significant jail time for possession, jail sentences are still handed out daily.
+The current maximum penalty for simple possession of is 6 months in jail for over 10 grams, and while it is uncommon for a defendant to be sentenced to significant jail time for possession, jail sentences are still handed out daily.
 Keep in mind that there is still no minimum amount requirement for police to make an arrest.
 Police in can arrest a person for a residue amount of the drug, the burnt end of a joint, or flakes in a small baggie.
 Do not fall victim to Maryland's unfair and outdated marijuana laws!
 Decriminalization is not yet the law of the state, and you can bet cops will be eager to write as many criminal pot citations as they can before October.

 If you have been arrested or cited contact Benjamin Herbst anytime for a free consultation.
 Benjamin has successfully handled hundreds of marijuana cases, and more than prepared to fight for you or a loved one.